ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/combinators.md

 ## -Map

 The -Map suffix can be appended to any aggregate function.
-This will create an aggregate function which gets Map type as an argument, and aggregates values of each key of the map separately using the specified aggregate function.
+This will create an aggregate function which gets Map type or extra argument - a key of map as an argument, and aggregates values of each key of the map separately using the specified aggregate function.
 The result is also of a Map type.

 **Example**